basecamp/handbook/making-a-career.md

 The average tenure of employees working at many technology companies today is shockingly low.
 At both Amazon and Google, it's [just around one year](http://www.techrepublic.com/blog/career-management/tech-companies-have-highest-turnover-rate/).
 At Box Products, we're aiming for higher.
-We want to build a company that people can be proud of and want to work for veery day.
+We want to build a company that people can be proud of and want to work for every day.
 When you work at Box Products, it should absolutely be feasible to think about this as the place for making a life-long career.

 ## Mastery & Titles